 Performance of the LYOS remains positive.
-The comparisons of the most recent completed performance period, April to September 2015, with the 3 previous years is detailed in appendix B.
+The last 5 years performance is compared in appendix B.

 To place LYOS performance into the national context, FTE's are measured by the amount of FTE's per 100,000 young people within the YOS region, custody rates by the amount of young people receiving custodial sentences per 1,000 young people, and reoffending rates by measuring the average number of additional offences committed by the number of young people within a cohort over a 12 month period.